Is Vermeer’s Astronomer

 This is one of the hypotheses I explored thoroughly in my PhD thesis 'Harmonic Composition as Conveyor of Fundamental Principles in Artistic Creation: An Insight into Johannes Vermeer's Oeuvre', presented at the School of Architecture, National Technical University of Athens, May 2015.
 (Summary in Greek and English)

-My findings are presented here in an accessible way.
+My findings are presented here in an accessible way (detailed references are included in my PhD).

 It has been suggested that Antony van Leeuwenhoek might be Vermeer’s Geographer.
 Van Leeuwenhoek was also a resident of Delft, of the same age as Vermeer, and a scientist – a pioneer in microscopic observations.
 In 1669, Van Leeuwenhoek was admitted as a ‘land-meter’.
 This was also the year Vermeer inscribed under his signature on his painting, 1669.
 Some researchers, based on these facts, claimed that van Leeuwenhoek must be the Geographer depicted by the painter.
 Yet these two men do not look alike.